-[Footnote]
+[References]

-- (1) The detached house business is excluded from the scope of the analysis as its business scale is small and it does not have a significant financial impact.
-[References] - 1) Source: "Practical quide for Scenario Analysis in line with the TCFD recommendations 3rd edition" by Ministry of the Environment (2022)
+1) Source: "Practical guide for Scenario Analysis in line with the TCFD recommendations 3rd edition" by Ministry of the Environment (2022)

-◆Identify significant risks and opportunities
+Identify significant risks and opportunities

 We collected information on risks and opportunities associated with the real estate industry from the TCFD Final Report, other climate change-related reports, and published information of the industry peers.
-And we identified significant risks and opportunities that may have a significant impact on the segments subject to the analysis, "Real Estate Development" and "CCRC," by 2050 as shown in the table below based on the evaluation from the perspectives of the probability of occurrence and the degree of impact.
+And we identified significant risks and opportunities that may have a significant impact on the segments subject to the analysis, "Real Estate Development," "CCRC," "Real Estate Investment," and "Condominium Management and Related Services" by 2050 as shown in the table below based on the evaluation from the perspectives of the probability of occurrence and the degree of impact.